refuncionalizarr/refuncionalizarr.github.io/_posts/2024-04-24-approaches-to-csed.md

 image_preview:
 ---

 This work is a translated, revised, and updated version of subsections 2.1.1 and 2.1.2 of my master's dissertation (Carvalho, 2023).
 These subsections provide a brief historical overview and classification of the approaches found in the field of Computer Science Education.
-The present translation was prepared during the application process for the Certificate Scholarship at the New Centre for Research & Practice, in the Transdisciplinary Studies program.

 Carvalho, W. R. B. (2023).
 EMPADARIA - framework para o desenvolvimento de ficções interativas por meio da Pedagogia de Projetos.
 Dissertation (Master's in Computer Science) - UFABC (Universidade Federal do ABC).
 São Paulo. <a href="https://www.researchgate.net/publication/379568331_EMPADARIA_-_framework_para_o_desenvolvimento_de_ficcoes_interativas_por_meio_da_Pedagogia_de_Projetos">Link</a>